How to Communicate with Someone with Alzheimer’s or Dementia

 • Don’t use metaphors or slang.
 Complicated mental images or unfamiliar words may confuse them.

-Senior Lifestyle communities offer Memory Care services for those who need assistance as they work through cognitive challenges such as Alzheimer’s disease and dementia.
-For these special people, a program of activities helps fill their daily life with joy and serenity.
+Senior Lifestyle communities offer an award-winning Memory Care program, Embrace, for those who need assistance as they work through cognitive challenges, such as Alzheimer’s disease and dementia.
+The Embrace program provides programs that are purposeful, familiar, and comforting, which enhances the quality of the individual’s daily routine.

 Find a Community